Inflation vs. Disinflation: What Is the Difference?

 How inflation and disinflation differ in practice

-Inflation describes an economy in which higher prices continue to reproduce themselves across a wide enough share of activity to keep the general price level advancing.
-Demand may still be firm, supply may still be constrained, or firms may still have enough pricing power to pass costs through.
-The key feature is persistence.
-Price pressure does not stay isolated.
-It continues to flow through contracts, margins, labor costs, and household budgets.
+Inflation describes an economy in which price pressure remains broad enough and persistent enough to keep the general price level advancing.
+Demand may still be firm, supply may still be constrained, or firms may still have enough pricing power to pass higher costs through.
+The key feature is persistence across the wider economy rather than isolated moves in a few categories.

-Disinflation appears when that transmission begins to weaken.
-Prices are still rising, but the economy is no longer carrying the same inflationary impulse forward with equal intensity.
+Disinflation appears when that inflationary impulse begins to weaken.
+Prices are still moving higher, but the economy is no longer carrying the same degree of upward pressure forward with equal intensity.
 Supply disruptions may be easing, demand may be cooling, margins may be stabilizing, or earlier shocks may no longer be cascading through the system in the same way.
-The result is a slower rate of increase rather than a decline in the overall price level.

-That is why a softer inflation reading does not automatically mean the inflation problem has disappeared.
+A softer inflation reading does not mean the inflation problem has disappeared.
 High price levels can remain economically meaningful even when the annual pace of increase slows.
 Households, firms, and policymakers may still be dealing with the consequences of earlier inflation even as newer readings become less intense.

 Why the comparison is often confused

 The most common mistake is to treat lower inflation as the opposite of inflation itself.
 But inflation and disinflation are not mirror images.
-One describes the presence of broad price increases.
-The other describes moderation within those increases.
 The contrast is not rising prices versus falling prices.
-It is faster price growth versus slower price growth while the direction remains positive.
+It is faster price growth versus slower price growth while the direction of prices remains positive.

 Base effects can make this harder to interpret.
 Inflation may look weaker because current prices are being compared with an unusually high prior period.
 A one-off reversal in energy or goods can create the same impression.
-True disinflation is more than a single lower reading.
-It points to easing in the broader transmission of price pressure through demand, costs, expectations, and wage-setting rather than a softer number driven mainly by comparison effects.
+True disinflation is broader than a single softer reading and points to easing pressure across demand, costs, expectations, and wage-setting.

 Different regime meanings